 If your sweat glands had an “on” switch, the glands of someone with primary hyperhidrosis would always be flipped up.

 People with primary hyperhidrosis generally sweat from a certain type of sweat gland called eccrine sweat glands.
 These sweat glands make up the majority of the 2-4 million sweat glands in your body.
-Eccrine sweat glands are particularly numerous on the feet, palms, face, and armpits.
+Eccrine sweat glands are numerous on the feet, palms, face, and armpits.

-When your body is overheated, when you’re moving around, when you’re feeling emotional, or as a result of hormones, then nerves activate the sweat glands.
+When your body is overheated, when you’re moving around, when you’re feeling emotional, or as a result of hormones, nerves activate the sweat glands.
 When those nerves overreact, it causes hyperhidrosis.
-For instance, someone may only need to think of a situation that causes anxiety in order to break out in a profuse sweat.
+For instance, someone may only need to think of a situation that causes anxiety in order to break out in a sweat.

-Over-the-counter or prescription-strength antiperspirants that contain aluminum.
+- Over-the-counter or prescription-strength antiperspirants that contain aluminum

-A low-intensity electrical current treatment called iontophoresis.
+- A low-intensity electrical current treatment called iontophoresis

-Botox injections for underarm sweating.
+- Botox injections for underarm sweating

 Surgery is usually only considered as a last resort for people with severe sweating in their hands and underarms.
 Surgery may involve removing sweat glands from the area.
 During another procedure, called thoracic sympathectomy, a surgeon cuts and destroys the nerves responsible for sweating.